aerospike/aerospike-server-federal.docker/README.md

  * [License](#license)

 ## Getting Started <a id="getting-started"></a>
-Aerospike Federal Edition requires a feature key file to start and to ungate certain features in the database, such as compression.
+Aerospike Server Enterprise Edition for United States Federal requires a feature key file to start and to ungate certain features in the database, such as compression.
 Federal customers can use their production or development keys.

-Anyone can [sign up](https://aerospike.com/lp/try-now/) to get an evaluation feature key file for a full-featured, single-node Aerospike Federal Edition.
+Anyone can [sign up](https://aerospike.com/lp/try-now/) to get an evaluation feature key file for a full-featured, single-node Aerospike Server Enterprise Edition for United States Federal.

-Aerospike Community Edition supports the same developer APIs as Aerospike Federal Edition, and differs in ease of operation and federal features.
+Aerospike Community Edition supports the same developer APIs as Aerospike Server Enterprise Edition for United States Federal, and differs in ease of operation and federal features.
 See the [product matrix](https://aerospike.com/products/features-and-pricing/) for more.